 - To stay informed

 And generally speaking, users are either consuming 1) knowledge or 2) news.
 This distinction is important.
-Breaking down these use cases help us think about the appropriate design.
+Breaking down these use cases help us think about the appropriate intranet design principles.

 Intranet use case #1: Users use the search tool when they know what they want